 When attending something that can drain the absolute energy out of you over the span of 3 to 4 days such as a large music festival, having the right snacks and drinks available is very important in order to keep you hydrated and going late into the night.

-And the thing is, a lot of people actually underestimate the amount of food and water they need to bring to gatherings such as these, so we’ve come up with a handy list of snacks to bring along that your
+And the thing is, a lot of people actually underestimate the amount of food and water they need to bring to gatherings such as these, so we’ve come up with a handy list of snacks to bring along that your dentist would be proud you brought.

 As “bland” as some people consider this snack, it’s very healthy for your body and teeth.
 Nuts make up the majority of trail mix and are great at self cleaning your teeth while you chew them.
 On top of that, they’re packed with protein and other good nutrients to energize you when you’re feeling drained.
 And on top of that, they’re usually low calorie yet curb your appetite in the middle of the day.